 In 2018, SNO-GO invited Redbull Rampage Athlete Reed Boggs and 3x Crankworxs Champion Nicholi Rogatkin to see what the hype was all about.
 We weren’t really sure what the guys would say but within a few rides, they were gloating about ripping through the trees and glades.
 We decided to follow them and when we realized we couldn’t keep up, we knew we had to film it.
 Compiled and edited to showcase riding at full speed, WHITE DIRT is a raw and inspiring edit from some of the best riders of “brown pow.”
 Watch WHITE DIRT now:

 The team assembled at the base of Big Cottonwood Canyon, bikes slung over the back of a tailgate.
 It was just like any other spring riding day.

-To push the bikes to the max, the guys had to build some confidence with tricks they usually throw on mountain bikes.
-When they found a good mound for a step up jump, they added a little lip and started kicking the bikes around.
-Whips, bar-spins, and Sui-No handers were dialed within the first few attempts.
-It was pretty crazy seeing these tricks go down for the first time on a Sno-Go with such ease.
+To progress on the SNO-GO bikes, the guys had to build some confidence with tricks they usually throw on mountain bikes.
+They found a good mound for a step up jump and they added a little lip and started tossing some tricks around.
+Whips, bar-spins, and suicide no handers were dialed within the first few attempts.
+It was pretty crazy seeing these tricks go down for the first time on a ski bike with such ease.

 - Marketing Director, Rob Aseltine